mitjafelicijan/mitjafelicijan.com/content/notes/drawing-pixels-in-plan9.md

 ---

 I have started exploring Plan9's graphics capabilities.
-This is a hello world alternative for drawing that draws a yellow square on a red background.
+This is a hello world alternative for drawing that draws a yellow square on a blue background.

 More information: